 This is one of ISA 805’s most important requirements:

-When the auditor has expressed an adverse opinion or disclaimer on the entity's complete set of financial statements, the auditor must consider whether it is appropriate to also report on a single financial statement or specific element.
-The reason is that a report on a single statement or element could effectively contradict or undermine the adverse opinion or disclaimer:
+When the auditor has expressed an adverse opinion or disclaimer on the entity’s complete set of financial statements, the auditor must consider whether it is appropriate to also report on a single financial statement or specific element.
+A report on a single statement or element could contradict or undermine the adverse opinion or disclaimer:

 When the auditor’s report on a single financial statement or element is published alongside the auditor’s report on the complete financial statements, the auditor should consider whether the single statement or element is sufficiently differentiated.
 If the single financial statement could be mistaken for the complete set, the auditor should discuss appropriate labelling and presentation with management.